-Seared scallops are perhaps the easiest and most elegant dinner in existence.
-Here's how to cook them.
+Perhaps the easiest and most elegant dinner conceivable.
+Here's how to cook them to perfection.

 Imagine, if you can, a technique that imbues salmon with a touch of smoke and ensures your pricey catch doesn't stick to the grate.
 You're welcome.